retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 If you want to run a postscript in the CSL translators but don't care whether it will output YAML or JSON, you can test for `Translator.BetterCSL`, which will be true when either one of `BetterCSLJSON` or `BetterCSLYAML` is active.
 Analogously, `Translator.BetterTeX` will be true if either of `Better BibTeX` or `Better BibLaTeX` is active.

-In the postscript, the reference being built is available as `reference`, and the Zotero item it is being built from is available as `item`.
-For backwards compatibility, in the `BetterBib(La)TeX` contexts, the reference being built is also available as `this`, and the Zotero item it is being built from as `this.item`, but use of these is discouraged now.
+In the postscript, the entry being built is available as `entry`, as both `entry` and `this` in BetterTeX postscripts, and as `reference` for legacy postscripts; and the Zotero item it is being built from is available as `item`.

 You should really test for the translator context in your postscripts using the `Translator.<name>` tests mentioned above.
-If you don't because you have a postscript that pre-date postscript CSL support, you will probably be using the legacy use of `this` to set things on the reference being built, and calling `reference.add` in those postscripts; since, for CSL postscripts, `this` is not set, it will make the script will non-fatally error out, so you're very probably good to go as-is.
+If you don't because you have a postscript that pre-date postscript CSL support, you will probably be using the legacy use of `this` to set things on the entry being built, and calling `reference.add` in those postscripts; since, for CSL postscripts, `this` is not set, it will make the script will non-fatally error out, so you're very probably good to go as-is.
 But please fix your postscripts to test for the translator context.

 ## The API for `Better BibTeX` and `Better BibLaTeX`

 The postscript should be a `javascript` snippet.
 You can access the data with following objects and methods:

-- `item` is the Zotero item that's the source of the reference.
+- `item` is the Zotero item that's the source for the entry being built.
-- `reference` is the BibTeX reference you are building, and the reference has a number of fields.
+- `entry` is the BibTeX entry you are building, and the entry has a number of fields.

   e.g. you can access the date in zotero item `item.date`.

-- `reference.has` is a dictionary of fields for output.
+- `entry.has` is a dictionary of fields for output.
-- `reference.date` is the parsed and normalized version of `item.date`.
+- `entry.date` is the parsed and normalized version of `item.date`.

-  e.g. you can see whether the `year` field has been set by testing for `reference.has.year`, and when e.g. for a season-date only the year is exported in bibtex, you can find it in `reference.date.season`
+  e.g. you can see whether the `year` field has been set by testing for `entry.has.year`, and when e.g. for a season-date only the year is exported in bibtex, you can find it in `entry.date.season`

-- `reference.add` is the function to add or modify keys in `reference.has`.
+- `entry.add` is the function to add or modify keys in `entry.has`.
 It accepts the following named parameters in the form of an object:

   - `name`: name of the bib(la)tex field to output
   - `value`: the value for the field *without* LaTeX encoding